Tetrakern/fictioneer/INSTALLATION.md

 #### Fixed Overlay Navigation

 You want the navigation fixed on top and above the header image?
 Just go to **Appearance > Customize > Layout** and change the Header Style to "Fixed".
 You may want to adjust the header image, title, tagline, or logo (if any) as well.
 Additional customizations require some CSS.
-Note that the follow snippets are *examples*; do not mindlessly copy and paste them.
+Note that the follow snippets are *examples*; do not mindlessly copy and paste them, adjust them to your site.

 ```css
 /* Semi-transparent navigation bar. */